aerostack2/aerostack2.github.io/docs/_02_examples/crazyflie/project_crazyflie/index.rst

    Keyboard teleoperation

-To start the mission, go to a new terminal line and execute:
+To start the mission, execute:

 .. code-block:: bash